microsoft/Rexl/docs/UserGuide/Sections/01-AboutRexl.md

 ForEach(Item:MyTable, { Item, Name, Age:Item.Age, Addr:Item.HomeAddr })
 ```

-Similarly, in the field specification `Age:Item.Age`, the value expression is a dotted name with the last simple
+Similarly, in the field specification `Age:Item.Age`, the value expression is a dotted expression with the final
-name matching the field name.
-In this situation, the field name and colon may also be omitted, shortening this
+simple name matching the field name.
+In this situation, the field name and colon may also be omitted, shortening
-further to:
+this further to:
 ```
 ForEach(Item:MyTable, { Item, Name, Item.Age, Addr:Item.HomeAddr })
 ```